 Yacht Name: Ngoni -

-Owner: Tony Buckingham -
+Tony Buckingham Net Worth: US$ 700 million -

 Buckingham is the founder of Heritage Oil.
 Which started its activities in 1992.
 Heritage Oil exploits oil reserves in Australia, Africa, the Middle East and Russia.
-For a couple of years Heritage Oil was stocklisted in London.
+For a couple of years Heritage Oil was stock listed in London.

-In 2014 the majority of Heritage Oil shares was sold to Al Mirqab Capital, an investment company owned by Sheikh Hamad Bin Jassam Bin Jaber Al-
+In 2014 the majority of Heritage Oil shares was sold to Al Mirqab Capital.
+An investment company owned by Sheikh Hamad Bin Jassam Bin Jaber Al-

 Buckingham lives in a large house on Jersey, a with a large pool and amazing views of the Gulf of Saint Malo in the British Channel.

-The net worth of Tony Buckingham is estimated at US$ 700 million.
+His net worth is estimated at US$ 700 million.
 In 2010 he received a GBP 84 million (US$ 110 million) dividend.

-Buckingham is the owner of a farm named MOO MOO ORGANIC DAIRY FARM.
+He is the owner of a farm named MOO MOO ORGANIC DAIRY FARM.

 And he notably won the prestigious Commodores’ Cup in 2000.
-He names all his yachts Ngoni, after the Ngoni people, an ethnic group living in the Southern African countries of Malawi, Mozambique, Tanzania and Zambia
+He named all his yachts Ngoni.
+After the Ngoni people.
+An ethnic group living in the Southern African countries of Malawi, Mozambique, Tanzania and Zambia.